brendanhaines/brendanhaines.github.io/_posts/2024-12-01-gpib_adventures.md

 categories: Testing
 ---

 I needed to automate some old GPIB instruments but ran into issues with GPIB adapters.
-This post mostly serves to document the modifications I made and as a reference for the python command to connect.
+This post mostly serves to document the modifications I made and as a reference for how to connect.

 <!--more-->